About Dr. Victoria Meah

 I am interested in understanding the role of physical activity in maternal health.

-I am a qualified Prenatal Personal Trainer and I want to support pregnant women to be active with evidence-based information.
+I am a qualified Prenatal Personal Trainer and I want to support pregnant individuals to be active with evidence-based information.

 I was also a member of the team behind the comprehensive reviews that led to the development of the 2019 Canadian Guideline for Physical Activity throughout Pregnancy.